What Are the 2026 Telehealth Billing Rules?

 Providers offering telehealth across state lines must be licensed in the patient's state, which affects billing.
 Different states have varying telehealth parity laws, Medicaid coverage rules, and prescribing regulations.
 Billing must account for the patient's location at the time of service, not the provider's location, which adds complexity for multi-state telehealth practices.

-Maximizing Telehealth Revenue
+Increasing Telehealth Revenue

-To maximize telehealth revenue, practices should verify insurance eligibility and telehealth coverage before each visit, use correct codes and modifiers for each payer, document encounters thoroughly to support medical necessity, and follow up on denials promptly.
+To increase telehealth revenue, practices should verify insurance eligibility and telehealth coverage before each visit, use correct codes and modifiers for each payer, document encounters thoroughly to support medical necessity, and follow up on denials promptly.
 Practices that implement these best practices typically see telehealth collection rates comparable to in-person visits.

 Common Questions